abhilampard/Movie_Recommendation_Engine/README.md

 * Recommendation based on user's input of any movie present in the dataset is done.

 ## Dataset
-The following main data sources were used for this project:
+The following main data source was used for this project:
 - [MovieLens 100K](https://grouplens.org/datasets/movielens/100k/)

 ## Data Pre-processing